The Top Skills To Put on a Resume: Examples and Guide

 Choose the skills that overlap directly and match the role’s requirements.
 Tailoring your list for each application increases your chances of getting past ATS filters.

 Yes, strategically.
-List your key abilities in the Skills section, but also reinforce them in your experience or summary with examples of how you used them.
+Your skills should appear in more than one section, but it shouldn’t look overly repetitive.
+Best practice is to list your key abilities in the Skills section, but also reinforce them in your experience or summary with examples of how you used them.

 For example, listing “Project Management” under Skills and showing “Led a cross-functional project that reduced costs by 15%” in Experience highlights your strengths.